This flaxseed banana bread recipe uses ripe bananas & golden flaxseeds to create a delicious banana bread with extra fiber and omega-3.

 - Do not overmix the batter or your yogurt banana bread will come out dense and gummy.
 I never use an an electric mixer when making banana bread.
 It is too easy to overmix the batter with an electric mixer.
 Stick with a large spoon when mixing your banana bread batter.

-- If your banana breads are sticking to the bottom of your bread pan, you should consider either “greasing” the bottom of the pan with butter or vegetable oil, using a cooking spray, using a nonstick pan or lining the interior of the bread pan with baking parchment paper.
+- To prevent your banana bread from sticking to the bottom of the bread pan, you should consider either βgreasingβ the bottom of the pan with butter or vegetable oil, using a cooking spray, using a nonstick pan or lining the interior of the bread pan with baking parchment paper.

 - Always wear oven mitts/gloves when dealing with a hot oven and bread pan.